sifrr/sifrr/packages/server/sifrr-server/README.md

 ```

 **Extra options**
-`overwriteRoute`: if set to `true`, it will overwrite old pattern if same patter is added.
+`overwriteRoute`: if set to `true`, it will overwrite old pattern if same pattern is added.
 `failOnDuplicateRoute`: if set to `true`, it will throw error if you try add same pattern again.
-by default, it will serve the file you added with this pattern
+By default, it will serve the file you added first with a pattern.

 There is one more option available for `folder` with all the sendFile options:
 `watch`: if it is `true`, it will watch for new Files / deleted files and serve/unserve them as needed.